MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/New-ADOrganizationalUnit.md

 ### -City

-Specifies the user's town or city.
+Specifies the town or city.
-This parameter sets the City property of a user.
+This parameter sets the **City** property of an OU object.
 The Lightweight Directory Access Protocol (LDAP) display name (**ldapDisplayName**) of this property is `l`.

-The following example shows how set this parameter.

--City "Las Vegas"

 ```yaml
 Type: String